Roles & Responsibilities of the Parish Council

 In recognition of the problem of holding and attending meetings, and further to the lobbying of the National Association of Local Councils (NALC) and others, the Government included s.78 in the Coronavirus Act 2020.
 This section gave the Secretary of State the power to make Regulations to make provisions for the holding of meetings remotely.

-An annual meeting of the Parish Council was held remotely on 4 May 2021.
+The annual meeting of the Parish Council was held on 12 May 2022.
 The Chair and Vice Chair were duly elected at this meeting and other roles appointed.
 The Proper Officer to the Council confirms that the appointments detailed on the document Councillor's responsibilities, are up to date.

 Become a councillor: https://beacouncillor.co.uk/